suedauckun/suedauckun/README.md

 # 💫 About Me:
-Java Back-End developer with a aassion for development and excited to be at the deployment phase of my career as a web developer.
+Java Back-End developer with a passion for development and excited to be at the deployment phase of my career as a web developer.
 Proficient in backend technology and always like to learn new skills and technologies.

 ## 🌐 Socials: